 It is a common occurrence for meditation beginners to start feeling drowsy after a few minutes of sitting meditation.
 At times it seems so hard to force yourself to stay awake even when you’re determined to.
 While I’ve read some “guru” talk about how this is another state of consciousness in meditation, I prefer to discuss ways to get around this, instead of overcomplicating the whole issue.

 Avoid heavy meals before meditating.
 If you find yourself sleepy after a heavy lunch at work, it’s going to be the same thing in meditation, especially with your eyes closed.
 If the feeling of drowsiness persists, turn your mindfulness to your mind itself.
-Note how your mind feel when it’s struggling to stay awake.
+Note how your mind feels when it’s struggling to stay awake.
 For me, it’s like having a huge damp cloth slowly suffocating my mind.

 Sometimes that drowsiness could give away to great clarity if you persist to be mindful.
 But if you struggled for more than 15 minutes fighting to stay awake, your body could be really tired and in need of rest.
 Well, if that’s the case, go get a good sleep.